 The whole hike took us a total of 2.5 hours and every minute was worth it!

-Additional Things To do In Rimetea, Romania
+Other Things To Do In Rimetea, Romania

 If you are doing a day trip to Rimetea for hiking the Piatra Secuiului, you might want to spend some time exploring the village itself.
 Because we visited during off-peak season and on a weekday, most of the restaurants, museums, and attractions were closed.